tarantool/tarantool/doc/sphinx/book/box/box_index.rst

                 ``key-value`` is supplied, returns the first key which is greater than or equal to ``key-value``.
         :rtype:  tuple

-        :except: index is not of type 'TREE'.
+        Possible errors: index is not of type 'TREE'.

         Complexity Factors: Index size, Index type.